-Performed with Sonic Youth on Bowie's birthday concert, and later also featured on the Earthling tour (liveandwell.com), the concerts of 2000 (BBC Radio Theatre, London, June 27, 2000) and 2002, and on the Reality tour (A Reality Tour).
+Performed with Sonic Youth on Bowie's birthday concert, and later also featured on the Earthling tour (liveandwell.com), the concerts of 2000 (BBC Radio Theatre, London, June 27, 2000 and Glastonbury 2000) and 2002, and on the Reality tour (A Reality Tour).
 Trent Reznor also co-stars in the 4'02" video clip, which has been released on the 'Seven' CD-single (Virgin 7243 8 96928 0 8/VSCDX 1776) and the Best Of Bowie DVD.

 I'm Afraid Of Making Plans For Americans: an EMI/Virgin commissioned mashup of Bowie's 'I'm Afraid Of Americans' and XTC's 'Making Plans For Nigel', released on the Go Home Productions Sampler.

 I'm Deranged (Bowie/Eno): from 1.
 Outside and played on the tour following that album (a live version appears on Ouvrez Le Chien).
 Two different edits of the song (Edit and Reprise) appeared on the Lost Highway soundtrack.
 A Jungle Mix was released on the 'Dead Man Walking' CD-single (BMG/RCA 74321475842) and later on the 2004 Limited 2CD Edition of 1.
 Outside.
 This jungle version was also used on the Earthling tour; a recording from Amsterdam, Paradiso, 10-06-97 is featured on liveandwell.com.

 I'm Not Losing Sleep (Bowie): B-side of 'I Dig Everything' (Pye 7N 17157).
 See the Early Works section.